-- (1) An employee, or a family member of an employee, has material financial interest in the Vendor.
+- (1) An employee, or a family member6 of an employee, has material financial interest in the Vendor.
 For these purposes, a "material financial interest" is an investment or ownership interest of 10% or greater in the Vendor. - (2) An employee, or a family member of an employee, has a compensation arrangement with the Vendor.
-A compensation arrangement specifically includes any payment to an employee from a Vendor in return for service on an advisory board or advisory panel related to the Vendor's business. - (3) An employee, or a family member of an employee, is an officer, director, or employee of the Vendor and can exercise substantial influence over the actions of the Vendor. - (4) An employee, or a family member of an employee, has received a gift or favor of more than nominal value (generally in excess of \$50) from a Vendor.
-Occasional gifts from Vendors, such as food or flowers, that are intended to be and are shared with a department are not considered to create a conflict so long as they are: (1) infrequent; and (2) reasonable.
-An employee who has questions about whether it is appropriate to accept a gift or whether a gift creates a potential conflict, should ask his/her supervisor.
+A compensation arrangement specifically includes any payment to an employee from a Vendor in return for service on an advisory board or advisory panel related to the Vendor's business. - (3) An employee, or a family member of an employee, is an officer, director, or employee of the Vendor and can exercise substantial influence over the actions of the Vendor. - (4) An employee, or a family member of an employee, has received a gift or favor of more than nominal value (generally in excess of \$50) from a

-&lt;sup>6 "Family member" includes a spouse (including domestic partners), brothers or sisters, spouses of brothers and sisters, parents, children, and grandchildren.
+6 "Family member" includes a spouse (including domestic partners), brothers or sisters, spouses of brothers and sisters, parents, children, and grandchildren.